Three Arrows Capital says its founders still not cooperating with asset recovery | MarketScreener

 Someone had "ransacked" hard drives from locked Three Arrows offices before the liquidators gained access, and investigators determined that the founders had spent company money on a super-yacht called "Much Wow," Goldberg said.
 The liquidators are attempting to recover $30 million spent on the yacht, and will bring other recovery actions in the near future, Goldberg said.

-Zhu and Davies could not immediately be reached for comment.
+"It appears to us that they are intent on making threats against us, and spending a lot of time, and money on continuing court proceedings in number of jurisdictions, like Singapore, the U.S. and the BVI (British Virgin Islands)," he added in a statement posted on Twitter.

+He also said he is pursuing setting up a round table discussion with creditors to talk through asset recovery and a path forward.

 Three Arrows said in a Friday court filing that the founders are currently based in the United Arab Emirates and Indonesia, countries not known for cooperating with international court orders.

 Despite incomplete access to records and accounts, Three Arrows' liquidators have recovered some assets belonging to creditors, including $35 million in U.S. dollars and several different cryptocurrency tokens, liquidator Russell Crumpler said in court.
 Recovery efforts are ongoing, Crumpler said.